Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 Below is a complete RPE chart breaking down each value:

-When asking what is RPE in lifting, try to take into account that RPE scales can differ from exercise to exercise and from sport to sport.
-Power exercises correspond with significantly lower RPE than traditional and super slow training.15
+Consider that when inquiring about RPE in lifting, RPE scales may vary depending on the exercise and the sport.
+Power exercises correspond with significantly lower RPE than traditional and super slow training.16

 Since RPE can be different from exercise to exercise, it can be difficult for a lifter to grasp RPE unless they analyze their RPE for each exercise in their training program.
 While it is viable to do this, it is quite a time sink when lifters could be focused on other methods to monitor their effort.